apreus/paris-project-exhibition/_paris-project-exhibition/pci_96.md

 ---
 pid: pci_96
-label: Photo of M. et Mme.
-Poincar√© in June 1922
+label: M et Mme Poincar√© in June 1922
 object_type: contextual-images
 note: 445-46
 word_tag: The President of the Republic lies in bed beside hiswife